emberjs/rfcs/text/0000-embroider-v2-package-format.md

 This is a low-level power tool.
 It's mostly useful as a compile target for custom Babel plugins.
 For example, `ember-test-selectors` has a custom Babel plugin that _sometimes_ strips test properties out of your components.
 But if a V2 package is using ember-test-selectors, it needs to run the custom transform _before publishing_.
 At that point, it's too soon to decide whether to strip them.

 Instead of actually doing the stripping, the ember-test-selector plugin would compile the user's code into code that uses `macroCondition` and `getConfig('ember-test-selectors')`.
 In this way, we get the powerful custom behavior, but only the standard core macros are needed at the time when the app itself is building.

-Another example is that a package like `fastboot` could expose config that says whether you're in Fastboot vs the browser, so that apps and addons could say `getConfig('fastboot').isFastboot`.
-Notice that for an addon to do this, it should declare `fastboot` as an optional peerDependency (see **Optional Peer Dependencies** section), because `getConfig` can only see your **Allowed Dependencies**.

 ### JavaScript Macro: macroCondition